contao/docs/CONTRIBUTING.md

 ## Some notes about your markdown contribution

-* The paths and filenames should be in English
+* All paths and filenames should be in English.
-* Consider that all markdown headings are taken over in the page navigation of the documentation
+* Consider that all markdown headings are added to the navigation.
+Write your headings accordingly.
+* Do not try to embed external images or reuse already existing images from other articles.
+External images might be removed over time and the same applies for images of other articles.

 ## The Hugo front matter variables